 - Reproductive health concerns”

-Panel 4: “Compassionate lifelong care needs of sheep- Just like any other companion animal in your life, sheep need holistic, ongoing lifelong care, especially:
+Panel 4: “Compassionate lifelong care needs of sheep- Just like any other An animal who spends regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals. in your life, sheep need holistic, ongoing lifelong care, especially:

 - Access to an experienced veterinarian